Pink’s was the largest producer of jam and marmalade in the world by the late nineteenth century.

-E & T Pink was the largest manufacturer of jam in the world by 1894, with an average production of 40 tons per day.
-He controlled a twelfth of the British tapioca market.
+E & T Pink was the largest manufacturer of jam in the world in 1894, with an average production of 40 tons per day.
+Pink controlled a twelfth of the British tapioca market.
 E & T Pink also claimed to be by far the largest manufacturer of marmalade in the world by the late nineteenth century.

 Thomas Pink was a highly-gifted engineer: he designed the machinery for his pepper mills himself; he ground sixteen tons of pepper a week by 1894, and controlled an eighth of the British pepper trade.

 Pink was innovative; he was the first British businessman to dictate his correspondence by phonograph.
 He conducted the majority of his business through the newly-invented telephone by 1894.
-A keen Conservative, Pink was knighted in 1904.
+A keen Conservative, Pink received a knighthood in 1904.